DavidLee999/Data_Structures_and_Algorithm_Analysis_Cpp/Ch2/List&Stack&Queue.md

 **NOTE**:

-- For teh `List` class, it make scene to create **an extra node at the end** of the list tp representing the endmarker and **an extra node at the front** representing the beginning marker.
+- For the `List` class, it make scene to create **an extra node at the end** of the list tp representing the endmarker and **an extra node at the front** representing the beginning marker.

 ![Snip20171214_6](/Users/lipenghua/Downloads/Snip20171214_6.png)